mihirsavadi/mihirsavadi.github.io/_pages/tracker.md

 My intended route is as follows:

 * Blacksburg VA to NashVille TN | 12May to 13May | 6hr 18min
-  * HOTEL [notbooked] | Days Inn by Wyndham Goodlettsville/Nashville
+  * HOTEL [booked] | Days Inn by Wyndham Goodlettsville/Nashville

 * Nashville TN to Dallas TX | 13May to 14May | 9hr 53min
-  * HOTEL [notbooked] | La Quinta Inn & Suites by Wyndham Dallas I-35 Walnut Hill Ln
+  * HOTEL [booked] | La Quinta Inn & Suites by Wyndham Dallas I-35 Walnut Hill Ln

 * Dallas TX to El Paso TX | 14May to 15May | 9hr 6min
-  * HOTEL [notbooked] | La Quinta Inn by Wyndham El Paso West
+  * HOTEL [booked] | La Quinta Inn by Wyndham El Paso West

 #### OptionA: 2 days